 -

-Transfer batter to prepared loaf pan and bake in the preheated oven for 50-60 minutes until deep golden brown and toothpick inserted into the center of the loaf comes out clean.
-Allow to cool completely in the loaf pan resting on a wire rack, then remove using the parchment paper to help you, slice and serve.
+Transfer the batter to the prepared loaf pan and bake in the preheated oven for 50-60 minutes until deeply golden brown and toothpick inserted into the center of the loaf comes out clean.
+Allow to cool completely (or for at least 30 minutes) in the loaf pan resting on a wire rack, then remove using the parchment paper to help you, slice and serve.
+I recommend cooling almost completely before slicing for clean slices.
 Enjoy!

 Recipe Video